maggifs/HGOP/README.md

 ## Other

 **Week 3**
-* Few extra things that are in the project, script to start a local instance of the game.
+* Two extra things that are in the project, script to start a local instance of the game.
 Test script for the tests.

 **Week 2**
 * We added a build status for the README for jenkins and can be seen above.